A High-Order Scheme for Image Segmentation via a modified Level-Set method: Numerical simulations

-We show in Figures \ref{fig:pneumonia_datum1} and \ref{fig:pneumonia_datum2} the results obtained by the schemes starting from the two different initial data, Datum 1 and Datum 2, respectively.
-Looking at the two Figures, it is evident that the AF-LW scheme produces better results using both initial conditions.
-In fact, in the first figure, Fig. \ref{fig:pneumonia_datum1}, it is evident looking at the lung on the left for both schemes; in the second case, Fig. \ref{fig:pneumonia_datum2}, it is clear especially looking at the right lung.
-Moreover, comparing in vertical the two figures, focusing on each scheme with different initial datum, we can note that for both schemes the results vary changing the initial condition, with better results when we use the distance function (Datum 2).
-The good behavior of the AF scheme and of the modified model in the case of a merging fronts is confirmed by the contour plots of the final representations, shown in Fig. \ref{fig:pneumonia_repr_monotone}.
+In this test the behavior of the three schemes is confirmed in terms of CPU time, looking at Tab. \ref{tab:pneumonia-CPU}, and in terms of accuracy, as visible in Figs. \ref{fig:pneumonia_datum1} and \ref{fig:pneumonia_datum2}, where the final fronts obtained by the high-order schemes recognize better the object starting from the two different initial data, Datum 1 and Datum 2, respectively.
+In fact, in the first figure, Fig. \ref{fig:pneumonia_datum1}, it is evident looking at the lung on the left; in the second case, Fig. \ref{fig:pneumonia_datum2}, it is clear especially looking at the right lung, mostly for visualizing the better performances of the AF scheme.
+Moreover, comparing in vertical the two figures, focusing on each scheme with different initial datum, we can note that all the three schemes seems to prefer the distance function (Datum 2).

-The CPU times in seconds related to the pneumonia tests illustrated starting from Datum 1 (Fig. \ref{fig:pneumonia_datum1}) and Datum 2 (Fig. \ref{fig:pneumonia_datum2}) are reported in Tab. \ref{tab:pneumonia-CPU}.
-We can note that both schemes run and got convergence in few seconds.
-The AF-LW scheme runs in a longer time but also in that case time is still contained.
+The good behavior of the AF scheme and of the modified model in the case of a merging fronts is confirmed by the contour plots of the final representations, shown in Fig. \ref{fig:pneumonia_repr_schemes}.
+Regarding the WENO scheme (last column), some oscillations arise at some point in the evolution and increase as time flows (see the bottom-left part of the final representation using Datum 2).
+This is why a slightly greater tolerance has been used in that case to obtain the reported result.